bitloops/bitloops-language/documentation/docs/reference/repository-port.md

 ---

 Finally in order to be able to connect a specific database to the specific RepoPort, a declaration of the specific concretion for this port via a ready to use adapter should be added at the setup.
-The syntax for using a mongo database could be as follows (for more information check the [RepoAdapters section](./repository-adapter.md)):
+The syntax for using a mongo database could be as follows:

 ```typescript
  RepoAdapters.Mongo concretes [Demo][Hello World]MyHelloRepoPort;